‘Ridiculous, absurd’: Condemnation over Trump’s plan to ‘take over’ Gaza

 US Senator Chris Van Hollen

-“Trump’s proposal to push two million Palestinians out of Gaza and take ‘ownership’ by force, if necessary, is simply ethnic cleansing by another name,” Van Hollen said.
+“Trump’s proposal to push two million Palestinians out of Gaza and take ‘ownership’ by force, if necessary, is simply ethnic cleansing by another name,” Van Hollen, a Democrat, said.

 “This declaration will give ammunition to Iran and other adversaries while undermining our Arab partners in the region.”

-The Democrat said Trump’s proposal “defies decades of bipartisan American support for a two-state solution… Congress must stand up to this dangerous and reckless scheme.”
+Van Hollen said Trump’s proposal “defies decades of bipartisan American support for a two-state solution… Congress must stand up to this dangerous and reckless scheme.”

 CAIR, a US Muslim advocacy group